Veronica Guerin: Assassination and funeral

 About an hour after Guerin was murdered, a meeting took place in Moore Street, Dublin, between Bowden, Meehan, and Mitchell.
-Bowden later denied under oath in court that the purpose of the meeting was the disposal of the weapon but rather that it was an excuse to appear in a public setting to place them away from the incident.
+Bowden later denied under oath in court that the purpose of the meeting was the disposal of the weapon, but that it was an excuse to appear in a public setting to place them away from the incident.

 At the time of her murder, Traynor was seeking a High Court order against Guerin to prevent her from publishing a book about his involvement in organised crime.
 Guerin was killed two days before she was due to speak at a Freedom Forum conference in London.
-The topic of her segment was "Dying to Tell the Story: Journalists at Risk."
+The topic of her segment was "Dying to Tell the Story: Journalists at Risk".

 Her funeral service, on 29 June 1996 at a church in Dublin Airport, was attended by Ireland's Taoiseach John Bruton, and the head of the armed forces.
 It was covered live by Raidió Teilifís Éireann.
 On 4 July, labour unions across Ireland called for a moment of silence in her memory, which was duly observed by people around the country.
 Guerin is buried in Dardistown Cemetery, County Dublin.
+In early July 1996, assault charges were officially struck out against Gilligan due to the death of the only witness in the case, Veronica Guerin.

 Aftermath

-Guerin's murder caused outrage, and Taoiseach John Bruton called it "an attack on democracy."
+Guerin's murder caused outrage, and Taoiseach John Bruton called it "an attack on democracy".
 The Oireachtas, the Irish parliament, realised the potential of using tax enforcement laws as a means of deterring and punishing criminals.
 Within a week of her murder, it enacted the Proceeds of Crime Act 1996 and the Criminal Assets Bureau Act 1996, so that assets purchased with money obtained through crime could be seized by the government.
 This led to the formation of the Criminal Assets Bureau (CAB).